 Making Caged Pears (Poires en Cage)

-Pears are far too dangerous to be allowed to roam freely, hence the need for this ingenious preparation, which ensures that your pears will remain where they belong: confined behind the buttery bars of a puff pastry lattice.
-For goodness’ sake don’t go sticking your fingers in there!
-What goes into that cage may not come out!
-Still if you’re the kind of baker who craves deliciousness and doesn’t mind working around savage fruit, then poires en cage may be for you.
+Pears are too dangerous to be allowed to roam freely, hence this ingenious preparation which safely confines them behind bars of buttery pastry.
+For goodness’ sake don’t go sticking your fingers in there.
+What goes in that cage may not come out.
+Still if you’re the kind of baker who craves adventure and doesn’t mind working around savage fruit, then these might be for you.

 READ ON